 A six week course led by a very accomplished photographer this course will look at composition, colour, concepts, themes and storytelling through pictures.
 Processing, printing and mounting the finished product will be covered although the course will be flexible to fit in with the needs of participants.

 Enthusiasm is the only skill required to start but numbers are limited to a maximum of 8.

 No explanation needed just good fun with words and triple score counts.

-This group provides an opportunity to take along your canvas and paint or pencils and paper to spend time doing you own art thing amongst congenial like-minded people.
+This group provides an opportunity to take along your canvas and paint or pencils and paper to spend time doing you own art thing among congenial like-minded people.
 The opportunity to try new techniques and to attempt different mediums are on offer.